sehHeiden/poll_election_bavaria_2023/readme.md

 As only German words were selected as search terms, the amount of English posts is very limited, which might also be enhanced by the regional nature of the election.
 From the two methods of attribution sentiment towards a party, a) keeping only posts that mention only one single party or its candidates, or b) keeping posts that have a dominant party (or its candidates), that are mentioned *more* than 50 % of the times.
 After applying all filters to the *sub-sampled* dataset we either keep 39 % of all posts (method a), or 49 % of all posts (method b).
 The connection between post and party is more clear with method a), but we choose the method b), as more posts are preserved.
 In addition, we changed the regional and party filter from the cleared posts, to the raw posts.
 Cleaning removes *some* tags, which are only included as html-tags.
 This enables us to keep 58 % percent of the posts of the *sub-sample*.
+The aggressive strategy, to keep as many posts as possible, was used, because the `Linke`, `SPD`, `Gruene` and `FDP` had a very low count of left posts in the sub sample.
+Less than 10 posts per party.
+We do get the impression, that this has also changed due changes in the monitoring later on, which seams to have an retroactive effect for the smaller parties.
 Of the *sub-sample* dataset we thus label 8.1 % of posts as Bavarian, 6.14 % due the uses instance, 0.4 % due to a Bavarian location name in the user field and 2.0 % due to a Bavarian location name in the user notes.
 After Filtering the *sub-samples* contains 2647 toots of which we estimates 96 as Bavarian and 927 as other German.

 | Posts               | Sub-Sample | Full Sample |